Firm Quality Dynamics and the Slippery Slope of Credit Intervention

 Charles A. Dice Working Paper No. 2020-28

-Crises have cleansing effects: Low-quality firms face greater financial shortfalls and invest less than high-quality firms.
-Public liquidity support preserves the overall production capacity.
-However, by dampening the cleansing effects, it distorts the quality distribution and reduces the total productivity.
+In crises, low-quality firms face greater financial shortfalls and invest less than high-quality firms.
+Public liquidity support preserves the overall production capacity but dampens the cleansing effects of crises on firm quality.
 The trade-off between quantity and quality determines the optimal size of intervention.
-The distortionary effects on quality are self-perpetuating: A downward bias in quality necessitates interventions of greater scales in future crises, implying further distortions.
-The distortions are also amplified by the expectations of liquidity support that motivate low-quality firms to overinvest pre-crisis.
-Finally, the size of optimal intervention is larger and the distortionary effects stronger in a low interest rate environment where the low yield on savings discourage firms from self-insurance against crises through internal liquidity accumulation.
+Policy distortions are self-perpetuating: A downward bias in quality necessitates interventions of greater scales in future crises.
+Distortions are amplified by low-quality firms’ expectations of liquidity support and overinvestment pre-crisis.
+Finally, the optimal intervention is larger and distortionary effects stronger in a low interest rate environment where low yields on precautionary savings discourage firms from self-insurance.

 Keywords: heterogeneous firms, firm distribution, credit intervention, liquidity facility, unconventional monetary policy, collateral, limited commitment, corporate liquidity management, disaster, financial crises, Covid-19 pandemic